What Is Formative Assessment And How Can You Best Use It To Improve Student Outcomes

 Wiliam and Leahy (2016) conducted a two-year study in 57 schools to measure the impact that formative assessment has on students’ learning experience.
 At the end of the study, students in 85% of the schools were responding significantly more to their teachers’ feedback than before the study started.

-- Encourage a culture of reflection and adaptation in students, empowering them to reflect on and adapt their own learning.
+- Encourages a culture of reflection and adaptation in students, empowering them to reflect on and adapt their own learning.

-- Facilitate teachers in evaluating and refining their teaching strategies based on formative assessment insights.
+- Facilitates teachers in evaluating and refining their teaching strategies based on formative assessment insights.

-- Promote self-evaluation and metacognition, enabling students to effectively plan, monitor, and evaluate their learning progress.
+- Promotes self-evaluation, self-assessment, and metacognition, enabling students to effectively plan, monitor, and evaluate their learning progress.

-- Improve students’ academic performance by providing teachers with valuable feedback on student understanding, which allows for targeted interventions and support.
+- Improves students’ academic performance by providing teachers with valuable feedback on student understanding.

-- Enable teachers to implement whole class or small group interventions as necessary, ensuring personalised instruction and enhanced learning outcomes.
+- Enables teachers to implement whole class or small group interventions as necessary, ensuring personalised instruction and enhanced learning outcomes.

 How formative assessment raises student achievement

-- Formative assessment encourages students metacognitive skills as they receive ongoing feedback as they are exposed to a range of formative assessment techniques and become more involved in their learning; metacognition is a proven technique to raise student achievement.
+As they receive ongoing feedback they are exposed to a range of formative assessment methods and become more involved in their learning; metacognition is a proven technique to raise academic achievement.

 Examples of formative assessment